Police: Arizona crash that killed 2 cyclists likely accident

 GOODYEAR, Ariz.
 (AP) — The crash of a truck into a group of 20 bicyclists on a bridge that killed two and injured nearly all the rest of a Phoenix area cycling group appears to have been an accident, police said Monday.

-Goodyear Police Chief Santiago Rodriguez said the cause of the Saturday morning crash is still being investigated.
-He said the truck hit a concrete barrier as the driver headed to his job.
+Goodyear Police Chief Santiago Rodriguez said the cause of the Saturday morning crash is under investigation.
+He said the driver told officers he was headed to work with materials he picked up for a job.

 Authorities say the driver was 26-year-old Pedro Quintana-Lujan.